 The COVID-19 Coronavirus outbreak in the United States has caused the Governor of the State of New Jersey to mandate closures and a curfew for all nonessential citizens and businesses.
-The management of the Commission (which is essential) has evaluated the impact of the situation and has determined that there is no adverse impact on its December 31, 2021 financial statements.
-Management does not believe that there will be an adverse impact for the year ending December 31, 2022.
-A significant portion of the revenue to support Borough operations is tax levy and utility rents; however, certain other miscellaneous revenues most especially municipal court revenue may be impacted due to the economic effect of the closures and curfew.
+The management of the Commission (which is essential) has evaluated the impact of the situation and has determined that there is no adverse impact on its December 31, 2022 financial statements.
+Management does not believe that there will be an adverse impact for the year ending December 31, 2023.
+A significant portion of the revenue to support the operations is through Member's municipal budgets and other.